Our approach to insect welfare

-In the future, Better Origin will also process larvae to be used as food and feed.
-If we can’t give the larvae a natural death, then we must make sure we are giving them a death that is free from pain and suffering.
-This can be achieved by killing the larvae instantly – we are currently working at the forefront of scientific investigation into ensuring instantaneous death in BSFL.
+In the future, Better Origin will also process larvae for food and feed.
+If we can’t give the larvae a natural death, we must make sure that it is free from pain and suffering.
+This we can achieve by killing the larvae instantly.
+We are currently working at the forefront of scientific investigation into ensuring instantaneous death in BSFL.

 We are ensuring that we meet all five ‘Animal Welfare Needs’.

-These were developed with vertebrate animals in mind (animals with a backbone), but we think they are just as important for our insects:
+These were developed with vertebrate animals in mind (animals with a backbone).
+But we think they are just as important for our insects and their welfare: